fiveagency/ios-swift-guide/README.md

 - README.md file - this is the main file which contains all of the guide details.
 You can find more details on how to style MD files [HERE](https://www.markdownguide.org/basic-syntax/).
 - Sample code - this is optional, but you are encouraged to add sample code, if possible.

-For example, let's say you want to give an example on how to use 2 libraries for dependency injection.
+For example, let's say you want to provide examples on how to use dependency injection with two different libraries.
 The repository structure should look like this:

     Dependency Injection
         Library 1